BeardedCrackie/devops-academy-assignment/section-1/task-C/README.md

 ### Local Kubernetes Setup with kind

-For testing the Helm chart, I used [kind](https://kind.sigs.k8s.io/) (Kubernetes IN Docker) to create a local Kubernetes cluster.
+For testing the Helm chart, I used [microk8s](https://microk8s.io/) (The effortless Kubernetes by Canonical) to create a single node Kubernetes cluster.

 ### Deploying the Helm Chart